MichaelCurrin/dev-cheatsheets/cheatsheets/web/svg.md

 ### Use inline style

-Set color of an element using inline style.
+Set color of an element using inline `style` attribute.

+On a shape or path:

 ```html
 <svg>